klahnakoski/mo-json-config/README.md

 ## Schemes

-There are a number of configuration sources available, and you can access them via "scheme":
+This module can load configuration from a number of sources, and you can access them via URI scheme.
+Beyond the common `file` and `http` schemes, there are

 ### Environment Variables